sassoftware/rest-api-use-cases/README.md

 This project aims to leverage the knowledge base of the SAS users and the developers community for robust SAS API documentation, user guides and quick starts.

-Watch the video for an overview of how to best utilise the GitHub repository.
+### VIDEO: Learn how to use this GitHub repository.
 [![API end-to-end use case video](/images/repo-video.jpg)](https://video.sas.com/sharing?videoId=6278768817001 "API end-to-end use case video")

 ## Organization